-The Full Governing Body held four meetings in 2019 -20, dealing with a wide range of issues concerning the governance and performance of the school.
+The Full Governing Body held four meetings in 2020 -21, dealing with a wide range of issues concerning the governance and performance of the school.

+They also held three additional meetings regarding the recruitment and ratification of a new Headteacher.
 The following matters are of particular importance for the purposes of this Impact Statement.